great-expectations/great_expectations/docs/guides/connecting_to_your_data/filesystem/spark.md

 ### How to read-in multiple CSVs as a single Spark Dataframe

-Additional configuration for reading in CSVs through Spark can be configured using the `batch_spec_passthrough` parameter.
+Additional configuration for reading in CSV files through the `SparkDFExecutionEngine` is possible through the `batch_spec_passthrough` parameter.

+The `batch_spec_passthrough` allows for configurations to be passed through to the method that uses them, in this case the `spark.read.csv()` method.

-For instance, imagine that you have a direcory with 3 files, each file having 10,000 lines each.
+For instance, if you have a directory with 3 CSV files with each file having 10,000 lines each:

 ```bash
   taxi_data_files/yellow_trip_data_sample_2018-1.csv